-Revenue and the anticipation accompanied an international meeting than swirled around the 15th Conference of the Parties of the United Nations Framework Convention on Climate Change ("UNFCCC"), also known as the Copenhagen Summit in honor of the city where it was held in December, 2009.
+Implications of the Copenhagen Accord for Global Climate Governance by David Hunter arely has as much anticipation accompanied an international meeting than swirled around the 15th Conference of the Parties of the United Nations Framework Convention on Climate Change ("UNFCCC"), also known as the Copenhagen Summit in honor of the city where it was held in December, 2009.
 The announcements in early November that President Barack Obama and Premier Wen Jiabao would attend the conference turned an important climate negotiation into an enormous summit featuring most of the world's leaders.
 Along with these leaders, upwards of 40,000 participants from civil society, the private sector, and governments sought to shoehorn their way into the conference center.